jar555/TextEditor/README.md

 Undo and Redo is buggy

-New lines start with an extra space
+New lines without using enter start with an extra space

 Words don't wrap with window resizing